Gul Hamid: Film career

 Khyber Pass was the film in which he not only acted, but also wrote its script and directed it.

 He worked with his wife, Patience Cooper, in three films i.e., Baghi Sipahi, Murderer (1935) and Khyber Pass.
 After starting his film career from Lahore, he moved to Calcutta, where he worked in more than a dozen of silent films and talkies.
 Some of his films were made in Bombay too.

-He died in 1936 due to a throat ailment.